agm-was-here/to_do_list/README.md

 this project is implemented using  Django

-This application act as a to do list as well as a task scheduler,depending on the users request
+This application act as a to do list as well as a task scheduler,depending on the users request.
+THE Aadmin can specify which all task is to be completed with deadline and also the user can create his on to do list.

 ## Getting started 🤘🤘